Can PG&E Corporation (PCG) Remain Competitive?

-PG&E Corporation (NYSE:PCG) went down by -1.46% from its latest closing price compared to the recent 1-year high of $12.91.
-The company’s stock price has collected -3.99% of loss in the last five trading sessions.
-Press Release reported 10 hours ago that PG&E Funds New Grant Program to Support Community Response to Extreme Weather Events
+PG&E Corporation (NYSE:PCG) went up by 1.70% from its latest closing price compared to the recent 1-year high of $12.91.
+The company’s stock price has collected -0.29% of loss in the last five trading sessions.
+MarketWatch.com reported on 04/21/21 that Apple, Google and Coca-Cola among 400-plus companies backing Biden in 50% emissions cut as soon as 2030

 Is It Worth Investing in PG&E Corporation (NYSE :PCG) Right Now?